 10. What's the first thing you're tackling when this call ends?

 What I learned: Question 3 became a team favorite.
 When someone says "I'm at a 4 today," it changes how you interact with them.
 You give them space.
 You don't pile on.
-We'd sometimes skip the work questions entirely and just do the energy check — those were some of our best mornings.
+We'd sometimes skip the work questions entirely and just do the energy check.
+Those turned out to be some of our best mornings.

 Question 4 is underrated.
 But it only works if you actually know what carried over.
 Half the time I'd ask it and realize I couldn't remember what we discussed yesterday.
-That's actually one of the reasons we built Convo's context memory — it remembers every previous conversation automatically, so you walk into the morning meeting already knowing who was blocked, what was decided, and which action items are still open.
+That's one of the reasons we built Convo's context memory.
+It remembers every previous conversation automatically, so you walk into the morning meeting already knowing who was blocked, what got decided, and which action items are still open.
 Turns out the best morning question is one you already know the answer to.

 Blocker & Challenge Questions